Rosa Leal de Pérez

-Rosa María Leal Flores de Pérez (b.
-December 9, 1953) is a Guatemalan psychologist who served as the first lady of Guatemala from 2012 to 2015, as the wife of President Otto Pérez Molina.
+Rosa María Leal Flores de Pérez (9 December 1953 – 7 December 2025) was a Guatemalan psychologist who served as the first lady of Guatemala from 2012 to 2015, as the wife of President Otto Pérez Molina.

-Pérez was a kindergarten teacher for a period of four years, from 1975 to 1979, is a technician in psychometrics and school orientation, and has a degree in clinical psychology from Rafael Landívar University.
-From 1980 to 1995, Leal was Director of the National Primary Education, specializing in nursery school.

-Biography
+Life and career

-Rosa Leal de Pérez was born in Guatemala City, the eponymous capital of Guatemala, on 9 December 1953.
-She would also study in Guatemala City, enrolling at the Universidad de San Carlos de Guatemala to look for a degree in psychology.
+Rosa Leal de Pérez was born in Guatemala City on 9 December 1953.
+She also studied in Guatemala City, enrolling at the Universidad de San Carlos de Guatemala where she took a degree in psychology.
 At 17, she married future President of Guatemala and General Otto Pérez Molina.

-For the decade after her husband and Roxana Baldetti founded the Guatemalan Patriotic Party, Leal worked for the party's affairs.
+She was a kindergarten teacher for a period of four years, from 1975 to 1979, was a technician in psychometrics and school orientation, and had a degree in clinical psychology from Rafael Landívar University.
+From 1980 to 1995, she was the national director of primary education, specializing in nursery school.
+For the decade after her husband and Roxana Baldetti founded the Guatemalan Patriotic Party in 2001, Leal worked for the party's affairs.

+Leal de Pérez died in Guatemala City on 7 December 2025, at the age of 71.